Welcome to our new article about Melatonin and its effect on fertility.

 What Can Impact Our Fertility?

 Many factors can impact our fertility.
-However, there are some things more than that such as genetic structure and DNA.
+However, some things are more than that, such as genetic structure and DNA.

 Some of the most common factors that can affect our fertility include: